This blog may contain affiliate links. Read our disclosure policy for more info.

 The downtown area is very quaint and there are many awesome options for places to eat, drink, and shop.
 With the mountains as the backdrop to Banff Ave, it’s a beautiful place to base yourself in Banff National Park.

-Banff is more than just a ski town though, and regardless of the season you visit, Banff town is an amazing place with plenty to do.
+Banff is more than just a ski town though, and regardless of the season you visit, Banff town is an amazing place with plenty to do – including some really cool tours.
 Some of the best things to do in Banff include:

-- Relax in the Banff Upper Hot Springs – Just a short 5-minute drive up Sulphur Mountain you’ll find the Banff Upper Hot Springs, a public hot spring with incredible mountain views!
+- Relax in the Banff Upper Hot Springs – Just a short 5-minute drive up Sulphur Mountain you’ll find the Banff Upper Hot Springs.
+Ranked among the best Alberta hot springs, the mountain views here are epic!
 The hot springs are easy to get to and very affordable.
-At only $9.25 CAD per adult and $29 for a family, even those on a tight budget can enjoy one of the best Banff attractions.
+At only $16.50 CAD per adult and $53 CAD for a family, even those on a budget can enjoy one of the best Banff attractions.
 It’s even a great activity to do in Banff when it’s raining.

 - Ride the Banff Gondola up Sulphur Mountain – The Banff Gondola is possibly the singular most popular thing to do in Banff – and for good reason!
 From the top of the Banff Gondola, the views of the mountains and Banff town are out of this world.
 The first time I rode the gondola was during my first Christmas in Banff and I loved it!
 At the top of the gondola, you’ll find a restaurant and cafe, a gift shop, lots of information on the area and wildlife, as well as my personal favorite, the boardwalk!